-ArtsWave Community Campaign
+ArtsWave Campaign

-In August, ArtsWave will request information from grantee organizations to assist in fundraising during the Community Campaign.
+In August, ArtsWave will request information from grantee organizations to assist in fundraising during the Campaign.
 Requests may include, but may not be limited to, tickets/offers for employee campaign raffles, campaign speakers, testimonial videos and trivia questions, along with ArtsWave Pass offers.
 We appreciate timely fulfillment of these requests.

-It is ArtsWave's expectation that all funded organizations will support the ArtsWave Community Campaign.
-ArtsWave asks organizations receiving a Sustaining Impact Grant to support the annual community campaign in the following ways:
+It is ArtsWave's expectation that all funded organizations will support the ArtsWave Campaign.
+ArtsWave asks organizations receiving a Sustaining Impact Grant to support its annual Campaign in the following ways:

-- Commitment to the success of your organization's board campaign - Encouragement of all staff members to contribute through an employee campaign
+- Commitment to the success of your organization's board campaign - Encouragement of all staff members to contribute through an employee campaign - Promotion of ArtsWave's annual Campaign by implementing recognition policies, promoting campaign in programs and promotional flyers, providing editorial support in organizational publications, curtain speeches, social media, etc.

-- Promotion of ArtsWave's annual community campaign by implementing recognition policies, promoting campaign in programs and promotional flyers, providing editorial support in organizational publications, curtain speeches, social media, etc. - Participation in annual campaign activities (Past examples include: ArtsWave Days, Art in the Park, Campaign kick-off/luminaria, end of campaign celebration, phonathon, etc.) - Recruitment of enthusiastic staff and/or artists for presentations on behalf of ArtsWave during the campaign - Offer of venues for campaign-related activities
+- Participation in annual campaign activities (Past examples include: ArtsWave Days, Art in the Park, Campaign kick-off/luminaria, end of Campaign celebration, phonathon, etc.) - Recruitment of enthusiastic staff and/or artists for presentations on behalf of ArtsWave during the Campaign - Provision of incentives for use in community-wide employee campaigns. - Offer of venues for Campaign-related activities

 A unified voice about general support of the arts through ArtsWave is important.
-To achieve the best possible result, ArtsWave's intention is to focus the public on the Community Campaign for the Arts between Feb.
-1 and May 31.
-ArtsWave asks Sustaining Impact Grant recipients to support the Community Campaign during this period by refraining from any public-facing fundraising plans or events such as acquisition mailings, social media 'give' campaigns or publicly promoted fundraisers.
+To achieve the best possible result, ArtsWave's intention is to focus the public on the Campaign for the Arts between Feb.
+1 and April 30.
+ArtsWave asks Sustaining Impact Grant recipients to support the Campaign during this period by refraining from any public-facing fundraising plans or events such as acquisition mailings, social media give campaigns or publicly promoted fundraisers.
 During the campaign period, ArtsWave asks Sustaining Impact Grant recipients to choose other times of the year to promote individual fundraising projects to the broad community through mass media, social media and/or crowdfunding websites.
 ArtsWave staff and volunteers meet with supporting companies and prospects beginning November 1 each year.

-It is our expectation that organizations will refrain from soliciting funding intended to replace a previous or current ArtsWave commitment or contribution (i.e., encouraging an ArtsWave donor to contribute to an individual organization instead of the Community Campaign).
+It is our expectation that organizations will refrain from soliciting funding intended to replace a previous or current ArtsWave commitment or contribution (i.e., encouraging an ArtsWave donor to contribute to an individual organization instead of the Campaign).